TanveerCedcoss/registry/CONTRIBUTING.md

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [stedi.com/registry/json-schemas](https://www.stedi.com/registry/json-schemas) :sparkles:.

-This guide will give you an overview of the contribution workflow from creating a provider, creating a PR, reviewing, and merging the PR.
+In this guide you will get an overview of the contribution workflow from creating a provider, creating a PR, reviewing, and merging the PR.

 ### Adding a provider

-Please create a new file in the `src/providers` repository to add a new provider.
+To add a new provider, please create a new file in the `src/providers` repository.
 The file name should be the provider name + `.ts` suffix, and the file should contain the logic to fetch the provider data.

 If your provider is exposing their API using OpenAPI or Swagger, you can use the following template to automate this process: